Ruchi0214/elyira/README.md

 This repository presents a research-oriented prototype developed for the Gemini 3 Hackathon.
 All data used in this demonstration is synthetic.

 ---
+## Design Principles

+Elyira is built on four principles:

+- Behaviour over configuration
+- Measured autonomy over aggressive automation
+- Reasoning over rules
+- Transparency over opacity
+---

+---

 ## The Core Insight

 Organisations lose a significant portion of productive time to invisible operational drag.
 This is not strategic work or creative thinking, but repetitive, informal, and undocumented tasks such as:

-* Manual status reporting
+- Manual status reporting
-* Recurring progress summaries
+- Recurring progress summaries
-* Consolidated operational updates
+- Consolidated operational updates
-* Repeated narrative alignment across tools
+- Repeated narrative alignment across tools

 These tasks are rarely configured into automation systems because they are not formally defined.
+Elyira asks:
-Elyira asks: **Can reasoning models detect repetitive work before humans explicitly describe it?**
+> Can reasoning models detect repetitive work before humans explicitly describe it?**

 ---

 ## Problem Statement

-Modern automation systems depend on manual triggers, predefined workflows, and explicit rule configuration.
+Modern automation systems depend on:
+- Manual triggers
+- Predefined workflows
+- Explicit rule configuration

 They assume that humans recognise repetitive tasks early.

 In practice, most inefficiencies emerge behaviourally over time.

 There is currently no intelligence layer designed to:

 1. Observe cross-cycle patterns.
 2. Infer latent tasks.